laravel/docs/telescope.md

 <a name="available-watchers"></a>
 ## Available Watchers

-Telescope watchers gather application profile data when a request or console command is executed.
-You may customize the list of watchers that you would like to enable in your application within your `config/telescope.php` file:
+Telescope watchers gather application data when a request or console command is executed.
+You may customize the list of watchers that you would like to enable within your `config/telescope.php` configuration file:

     'watchers' => [
         Watchers\CacheWatcher::class => true,